Financial Aid Terms

 Business Assets

 Property that is used in the operation of a trade or business, including real estate, inventories, buildings, machinery and other equipment, patents, franchise rights, and copyrights.
-Considered in determining a family's expected contribution (EFC) under the regular formula.
+Considered in determining the Student Aid Index (SAI) under the regular formula.

 Campus-Based Aid Programs